bhumindeshpande8-spec/HTTP-SERVER/README.md

 ---

-## Limitations and Possible Improvements
+## ⚠️ Limitations & Future Improvements

+Current limitations:

-- No persistent storage (everything is in memory).
+- No persistent storage (all in-memory).
-- No HTTPS (HTTP only, on top of TCP).
+- No HTTPS (plain HTTP over TCP).
-- No chunked transfer encoding support.
+- No chunked transfer encoding.
-- No keep-alive connections (each request closes the connection).
+- No keep-alive connections (each request closes the socket).
-- Limited validation of malformed HTTP requests.
+- Limited handling for very malformed HTTP messages.

-Future improvements could include:

-- Keep-alive and connection reuse.
+Possible next steps:

+- Implement HTTP keep-alive.
-- Static file serving.
+- Add static file serving (e.g., `GET /index.html`).
-- Basic authentication and CORS headers.
+- Add basic authentication and CORS headers.
-- Body size limits and timeouts for robustness under heavy load.
+- Add body size limits and timeouts for robustness under heavy load.

+---

+> **Goal of this project:** not to be a production server, but to truly **understand HTTP/1.1 over TCP by building it yourself**, line by line.
 ```